Information for Astronomy Majors

 Non-Astronomy majors from all Cornell colleges are eligible to earn an Astronomy Minor.
 The Astronomy Minor is designed to demonstrate a level of interest and competence in astronomy and data science that is appropriate for pursuit of a wide variety of careers.
 To apply for an Astronomy Minor make an appointment to visit the Director of Undergraduate studies (firstname.lastname@example.org).

 The Astronomy Minor requires completion of a total of 13 credit hours in Astronomy at or above the 2000 level.
-At least 6 of these credits must be at or above the 3000 level.
-Of the 13 total, and at least 9 of these credits must be in course work.
+At least 6 of these credits must be at or above the 3000 level, and at least 6 of the 13 credits must have a letter grade.
 Independent study (ASTRO 4490) can qualify for the minor with approval by the Astronomy DUS.

 Grades of B- or better in 2000 level courses, and C- or better in courses at the 3000 level are required.
 All 3000 level courses or above count towards the requirements.
 The 2000 level courses that count towards the requirements include: